RapidSoftwareSolutions/Marketplace-FreshbooksAPI-package/README.md

 <a name="getAccessToken"/>
 ## FreshbooksAPI.getAccessToken
-This endpoint allows to retrive access token.
+This endpoint allows to retrieve access token.

 | Field       | Type       | Description
 |-------------|------------|----------